- Best Dive Sites in Koh

 Nightlife on the island varies from quiet beach and seafront bars to rowdier pubs.
 Don’t miss the nightly Queen’s Cabaret.
 With free entry, a wide bar selection, and a professional production this is a dance show not to be missed.

 What’s Koh Tao Diving Like?

 Around 60km from Ko Samui, Kao Tao features dive sites across the island.
 With hills acting as a weather barrier, pockets of calm sea and dry weather can always be found; a boat trip of around ten minutes can reveal completely changed conditions.

-On its west coast sits Koh Nangyuan, a three peaked island connected by a ribbon of beach and low water.
-Koh Nagyuan is reachable by regular taxi boats taking passengers from the main island to enjoy the beaches and snorkelling.
+On its west coast sits Koh Nangyuan, a three-peaked island connected by a ribbon of the beach and low water.
+Koh Nagyuan is reachable by regular taxi boats taking passengers from the main island to enjoy the beaches and snorkeling.

-The west side of the island and the reefs around Koh Nangyuan, closest to the harbour can be busy with dive boats, but the east side of Koh Tao offers quieter spots, hidden bays and fewer crowds.
+The west side of the island and the reefs around Koh Nangyuan, closest to the harbor can be busy with dive boats, but the east side of Koh Tao offers quieter spots, hidden bays, and fewer crowds.

-Sunsets from the boat, after a long day of exploring makes these extended trips extra special.
+Sunsets from the boat, after a long day of exploring make these extended trips extra special.
 Marine life abounds on the reefs.
 ‘Turtle Island’ is unsurprisingly home to both hawksbills and green turtles.
-Whale sharks make occasional appearances, particularly on the more remote locations.
+Whale sharks make occasional appearances, particularly in the more remote locations.